Contact us

 At the start of every supplier relationship, we undertake due diligence on the supplier, so we know who is working for us, or on our behalf.
 Our due diligence checks include KYC, PEP, sanctions screening and adverse media.
 We use an intelligent search company to continually monitor our suppliers.
 Enhanced due diligence is also undertaken on those suppliers in high-risk countries or where there are unknown circumstances associated with the supplier, beneficial owner or wider business relationship or transaction.

-All suppliers are required to confirm compliance with our Business Partner Code of Conduct or demonstrate compliance in another way.
+All suppliers are selected in accordance with our Sustainable Purchasing Policy.
+All suppliers are also required to confirm compliance with our Business Partner Code of Conduct or demonstrate compliance in another way.

 We make concerted efforts to foster responsible relationships with our suppliers.
 For example, every supplier has a 4most relationship manager who is responsible for ongoing relationship management.